 Travel Friendly

-Designed for travel: it packs down small enough to fit in many overhead bins, includes a carrying case and is light enough to move between gates.
-It’s great for planes, trains, taxis and short walks, though it’s best on even pavement rather than rough trails.
+Made for travel.
+It packs down small enough to fit in many overhead bins, includes a carrying case and is light enough to move between gates.
+Great for planes, trains, taxis and short walks, though it’s best on even pavement rather than rough trails.

 Child Friendly

 Your child gets a 5-point harness, breathable mesh seat and a modest sun shade for short naps and outings.
-It’s rated up to 55 lb and works well for toddlers who can sit up unassisted, but there’s no deep recline or car-seat compatibility, so it’s not ideal for long overnight naps or newborn-only use.
+Rated up to 55 lb and works well for toddlers who can sit up unassisted.
+There’s no deep recline or car-seat compatibility, so it’s not ideal for extended naps or newborn-only use.

 Key Benefits